Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 > A TTRPG is a collection of rules and mechanics that when put together create a system for often collaborative storytelling.

 The key point of this definition that I want to point out is that the end goal is **telling a story**.
 This end goal of storytelling is super important, as your system's collection of rules and mechanics is, essentially, a well-oiled machine tailor built and tested to make a specific kind of story.
+(Yes, patrick, combat is a story!)

 See, in game design, (specifically TTRPG design, but many concepts apply more broadly), well-built systems are intentionally made up of mechanics that build towards a central thesis.
 This thesis can include critically important things, such as genre, setting, mood, tone, and even themes for the stories made within that system.